 The deadline for converting textbooks into electronic text is at least two weeks before the student needs the first reading assignment.
-When course materials are delivered to Disability Services with less than two weeks’ notice, Disability Services will inform the student how much of the material can be converted in the time available.
-Although every effort will be made to accommodate student needs, Disability Services cannot guarantee conversion of materials without two weeks’ notice.
+When course materials are delivered to Accessibility Services with less than two weeks’ notice, Accessibility Services will inform the student how much of the material can be converted in the time available.
+Although every effort will be made to accommodate student needs, Accessibility Services cannot guarantee conversion of materials without two weeks’ notice.

-If for any reason a CD or assistive technology is defective, the student should contact Disability Services immediately.
-Disability Services will investigate the problems and suggest solutions as soon as possible.
+If for any reason a CD or assistive technology is defective, the student should contact Accessibility Services immediately.
+Accessibility Services will investigate the problems and suggest solutions as soon as possible.

-The student will return all CDs borrowed from Disability Services by the end of the semester.
+The student will return all CDs borrowed from Accessibility Services by the end of the semester.

 Recognizing that the nature and severity of a documented disability may preclude learning in specific courses even with reasonable accommodations, the University will permit the substitution of another course or a modification of the course as an accommodation in some instances.
 The University will not waive or substitute any course or requirement, which is found to be an essential component of the academic program.
 The petition process should begin as soon as there is strong objective evidence (e.g., previous documented difficulties) that the student will be unable to fulfill the requirement.
 Students must follow the following procedures in order to request a course substitution or modification.

-- The student must initially contact Disability Services to review the procedures for a course substitution or modification.
+- The student must initially contact Accessibility Services to review the procedures for a course substitution or modification.

 - The student must request, in writing, a course substitution or modification from the Vice President for Academic Affairs, Dean, and Department Chairperson and must include the reasons for the request and prior experiences with the subject matter as appropriate.

-The Vice President of Academic Affairs, upon reviewing the student’s request for substitution, Disability Services’ report, and the Dean’s justification for his/her decision, will make the final decision.
-The student will be notified of the final decision by the Vice President for Academic Affairs in a timely manner.
+The Vice President of Academic Affairs, upon reviewing the student’s request for substitution, Accessibility Services’ report, and the Dean’s justification for his/her decision, will make the final decision.
+The student will be notified of the final decision by the Vice-President for Academic Affairs in a timely manner.